Abseiling Sea Snail

 In this species, a gland near the foot secretes thick mucus that allows them to climb up and down and suspend themselves in the sea.

-These marine snails are big time scavengers and are very active, using their long siphon to smell out the dead (photo below shows the siphon well).
+Where are they abseiling to?
+These marine snails are big-time scavengers and are very active, using their long siphon to smell out dead animals and algae.

-From Braidwaithe et al 2017 regarding feeding.
+From Braidwaithe et al., 2017 regarding feeding.
 “They appear to locate food resources primarily through chemosensory cues, often following conspecific mucus trails and sometimes congregating around actively feeding sea stars.
 The chemical cues that draw A. columbiana to food act as feeding stimulants; the addition of scent from a damaged animal induced the snails to feed on healthy prey.
 The ability to sense chemical cues from damaged animals, including those being consumed by feeding sea stars, creates scavenging opportunities other gastropods may be unable to exploit.”

 Biting

-From Braidwaithe et al 2010″The injury, which generally repelled the attacking sea star, immobilized the affected arm, rendering it useless for several days.
+From Braidwaithe et al., 2010 “The injury, which generally repelled the attacking sea star, immobilized the affected arm, rendering it useless for several days.
 The biting defense appears to be effective against several sea star species and may reduce predation on A. columbiana.”
-Some crab species do feed on them.
+Some crab species do feed on Wrinkled Amphissas.

 Such remarkable adaptations in a sea of remarkable organisms which means I will be writing blogs and allotting abundant alliteration for a long, long time to come.